 Code of Business Conduct and Ethics

-A Message about the Code of Business Conduct and Ethics from the President and Chief Executive Officer of BDP International, Inc.
+A Message about the Code of Business Conduct and Ethics from the Chairman and Chief Executive Officer of BDP International, Inc.

 To All Officers, Directors and Employees: